Chemical Meteorology (CHEMET) service

 In the event of an incident involving hazardous chemicals, local Fire and Police services will contact the Met Office Environment Monitoring and Response Centre (EMARC).
 Typical scenarios could be a chemical spillage, a fire at a chemical plant or oil refinery, or a road traffic accident in which a hazardous substance has either escaped or ignited.
-For small-scale events, EMARC produces meteorological guidance and a plume prediction as a chemical meteorology (CHEMET) report.
+For small-scale events, EMARC produces meteorological guidance and a plume prediction with its chemical meteorology (CHEMET) service.
 For larger release events, such as the Buncefield Oil Depot fire, more-sophisticated plume modelling techniques are utilised.

 Buncefield Oil Depot fire case study

 Find out more about how we helped during the Buncefield Oil Depot fire in 2005.

 CHEMET can also be used for incidents where a release may occur but has not yet happened e.g. damage to a pipeline or systems failure at an industrial plant.

 What does the CHEMET service provide?

 Telephone advice is available on demand to give a simple short-range prediction of the anticipated behaviour of the plume.
 Within 20 minutes, the formal forecast and plume map will be sent by email.
 The CHEMET will also be made available to view on Hazard Manager.